Dripdrop12/ipardalis/content/babies/available.md

 {{< load-photoswipe >}}

 {{< notice warning >}}
+Our last July shipment will go out on 7/26.
 We cannot ship between 7/31 and 8/18 - if you purchase during that time frame, those orders will go out the week of 8/21.
-Thanks!
+We're taking our first vacation since 2019 - Thanks for your understanding!
 {{< /notice >}}